South-East Melbourne Advanced Waste Processing Facility

 ANZIP is focused only on major infrastructure activity, above the following thresholds:

 All greenfield and brownfield projects and divestments: > NZD $100 million

 The Victorian Government's Melbourne Waste Resource Recovery Group (MWRRG) is seeking ‘advanced waste processing’ services for residual municipal solid waste for a group of 16 municipal councils in Melbourne's south-east over a period of 20 to 25 years.

 The MWRRG expects the contract to involve around $650 million of investment in new waste processing facilities.
 Collectively, the facilities will be expected to process around 500,000 tonnes per year of residual municipal solid waste by 2021, increasing to around 700,000 tonnes per year by 2046.

-- It is anticipated that the procurement process will take up to two years, with the contract awarded in 2022
+2022: The MWRRG anticipates that the procurement process will take up to two years, with the contract to be awarded in 2022.

 The proposal forms part of the Victorian Government’s broader waste management and resource recovery strategy.
 A key objective of the waste processing contract will be to divert waste from landfill, while also reducing emissions in line with the Victorian Government’s emissions reduction target.
 This aligns with the targets set in the Victorian Government’s circular economy policy, titled Recycling Victoria.
 This policy sets a target of diverting 80 per cent of household waste from landfill by 2030.

 The EOI process requested that bidders provide information on their experience and proposed approach to carrying out the services.
 Bidders were required to propose a technology solution for managing waste, and show their previous experience in building and maintaining social licence for advanced waste processing solutions.